mariamills/Ticket-Selling-Python/README.md

 - __network/__: This directory contains all the networking-related code
     - __client.py__: This file contains the client-side socket code
     - __server.py__: This file contains the server-side socket code
+- __db/__: This directory contains all the database-related code
+    - __projectDB.py__: This file contains the database code for table creation and insertion
 - __main.py__: This is the main entry point for our application